mamoore1440/personal-site/src/content/model/HMT-One-Liners.md

     * On the Trump deal you need to consider the odds of Jesus not coming back, and what the penalty of him coming back looks like.
       * Even if the odds are .0000000000000000000000000000000000000001 your Utility

+* You can see the Devil appointing the next horn based on the way the occult move.
+  * Why did Trump and The Israeli Prime Minister go to the same private college?
+  * Why did Trump have a failed Insurrection just like Hitler?
+    * Learn more about Napolean.
+Did he also have this?

+## HLP:
+### God As A Line Drawer In Society
+* Federalism vs Confederalism : redistribution vs entrenchment (wealth) are the same.
+Who should decide where the line is?
+Only God can do that
+  * God is Good => The Good line will be drawn.
+* The Material hard line probem can not be solved by a finite solution.
+The infinite problem can only be solved with a spiritual solution.

+### God As The Line Drawer With Good And Evil
 * God wasn't able to split reality into good and evil before sin.
 He didn't even want to.
   * Lucifer created Sin and thus allowed for the split to take place.
   * God is good and thus the split is good.
   * Humans are the on the lowest rung of the plato forms pyramid.
-Only in the third dimension could sin actually take place.
+Only in the third dimension the flesh would be sinful with G/E and only Humans can procreate not the demonsbe binding too.

-* Federalism vs Confederalism (wealth) : redistribution vs entrenchment (wealth) are the same.
-Who should decide where the line is?
-Only God can do that
-  * God is Good => The Good line will be drawn.
+### Beast Kingom
+* A.I. could solve the hard line problem but only on the materialistic side.
+The sociological side can't be solved by A.I. and thus cohesion drops to 0 even in a perfectly fair world.
 * Creating an A.I. to draw the line is a REALLY REALLY REALLY good idea.
 It just doesn't work.
     * I really bet you could get 10T years of dopamine easy.
 For those that think they could get 10TTT years.
 I really do believe you; I bet you could.
 But the problem is it doesn't work at infinity.

+## Reality, God, Jesus One Liners:
+* With the Devil there is good and evil, but the evil never ends; and the good does.
+With God there is no evil and the good never ends.
+* The angels are like god's rumbas and alexas.
+The are meant to do tasks but are also given a spirit.
+* Jesus died even for the Echelon.
+"He died once for all"

 * God didn't want any of you to fall that's why he didn't give you the knowledge of G/E.
   * The devil didn't want to work with you and tried to kill you.
 This killed him too.
   * God's only gonna keep those who deserve it.
 Every else falls.

-* All energy systems are the same.
-If you can create a bomb in one than you can create a bomb in the other.